global-asp/asp-source/en/0324_the-day-i-left-home-for-the-city.md

 The small bus stop in my village was busy with people and overloaded buses.
 On the ground were even more things to load.
 Touts were shouting the names where their buses were going.

 ##
-“City!
+"City!
 City!
-Going west!”
+Going west!"
 I heard a tout shouting.
 That was the bus I needed to catch.

 ##
 The city bus was almost full, but more people were still pushing to get on.
 Some packed their luggage under the bus.
 Others put theirs on the racks inside.